Kritner-Blogs/FlakyTest.XUnit/README.md

 ### `MaybeFixedFact` / `MaybeFixedTheory`

-Did you have a test your were previously decorating as `Flaky`?
+Did you have a test you were previously decorating as `Flaky`?
 Have you made updates to the code or test and want to check that it's no longer flaky?
 Well the attributes `MaybeFixedFact` and `MaybeFixedTheory` may be for you!

-Use these attributes to signal to the test runner that the tests decorated as such should be run `x` times to consider them "successful".
+Use these attributes to signal to the test runner that the tests decorated as such should be run `n` times (and pass each of those times) to be considered  "successful".

-If `x` is 10, the test will be run up to 10x.
-The runner will bail early if a failure is encountered up to `x`, once `x` is arrived at with _all_ passing tests, the test is considered an overall disposition of "passed".
-This `x` value is configurable, but is 10 by default (at the time of writing this documentation anyway).
+If `n` is 10, the test will be run up to 10x.
+The runner will bail early if a failure is encountered up to `n`, once `n` is arrived at with _all_ passing tests, the test is considered an overall disposition of "passed".
+This `n` value is configurable, but is 10 by default (at the time of writing this documentation anyway).

 #### Example